DrPizza/yaserializer/README.md

 I've only written and tested on Node 11.12, which is current at the time of writing.
 I'm using TypeScript, because it really does make writing JavaScript less painful.
 There's preliminary support for decorators, too, using the `Reflect` metadata API.
 With this, you can write self-registering classes that can mark fields as non-serialized, plumb in custom serialization methods, and set up post-deserialization functions.

+The output format is not stable and there is no guarantee that you'll be able to decode data from one version in another version.
+This might change in the future once I'm happy with the overall behaviour of the library.
+The output is encoded as arrays with a separate string table.
+The array portion can optionally be packed into a single string with limited RLE compression and a dense base64 encoding, by setting the option `use_packed_format` to `true`.

 # Some code snippets I guess

 Ignores: